 “Performance Poet Nicole Peyrafitte your dub verse is mind raving and lyrical gymnastics scintillates lowspirited readers to resurrect themselves to activity.
 Your poetry heaves with heart throbbing rhythm, that of a dense canopy of papaya tree dancing on the passing wind and as well dangling with ripe yellow ready to be give us Vitamin C. Your art is mature and provokes the world to rise and see dots of darkness in the sun as such to realize patches of dirty on the undergarments of the moon .Your philosophy concocted imagery raves and cracks our mental boxes, like how stray tendrils of marijuana smoke spirals into the nostrils of a saint, a nonsmoker and wrecks his brains to speak to himself or herself.
 Mind boggling.
 Thus, the power of your voice is extraordinary”….more

-Friday April 24th was the finale of season #1 of our Voilà Lunchtime livecast adventure!
+Friday April 24th was the finale our Live Cooking Videos—while confined.

 First and foremost THANK YOU to all the viewers, & a very special thank you to all the regulars from literally all around the globe.
 During these 24 daily livecast rendez-vous, you provided sustained warm & joyful support which gave me a some sense of purpose in these trying times while we are all confined, waiting for the virus to pass.